*Online sessions available during the current pandemic - call or e-mail me and we can arrange an introductory appointment *

 I am a Registered Member of the BACP (British Association of Counselling and Psychotherapy).

 I work within the BACP code of ethics.
+I receive regular supervision of my work which is essential in helping me work effectively.

 Areas of counselling I deal with

-Rates £45 per session including introductory session.
+Rates £45 per session including introductory session - I am able to consider concessions.

 Counselling psychotherapy is an emotional and financial commitment for both yourself and the therapist.
 The session is your time and will not be available to anyone else, therefore if you are unable to attend or miss appointments, fees are still chargeable.